Borzyszkowski/SNN-CMS/README.md

 >pip install -r requirements.txt
 >~~~~

+An access to Intel Neuromorphic Research Community is required to run jobs on the chip.
+Otherwise, a simulation mode will be entered by default.
 To execute code on the remote Loihi Superhost please configure your machine using the following [instruction]( https://www.nengo.ai/nengo-loihi/installation.html).
-After a succesfull installation run the code on Superhost by adding `SLURM=1` to the command.
+After a succesfull installation execute the code on Superhost by adding `SLURM=1` to the command.

 Classification of particles using fully-connected SNNs from the natural representation of Jets with 16 features: